-Information about assumptions and estimation uncertainties that have a significant risk resulting in a material adjustment during year ended 31 March 2021 is included in the following notes:
+Information about assumptions and estimation uncertainties that have a significant risk resulting in a material adjustment during the year ended 31 March 2022 is included in the following notes:

-- i) Fair valuation and disclosures and impairment of non-financial assets being investment properties and property plant and equipment The fair value of investment properties and property, plant and equipment are reviewed regularly by management with reference to independent property valuations and market conditions existing at half yearly basis.
-The independent valuers are independent appraisers with a recognised and relevant professional qualification and with recent experience in the location and category of the investment property being valued.
-Judgment is also applied in determining the extent and frequency of independent appraisals. - SEBI Circulars issued under the REIT Regulations require disclosures relating to net assets at fair value and total returns at fair value (Refer Statement of net assets at fair value and Statement of total returns at fair value for details).
+i) Fair valuation and disclosures and impairment of non-financial assets being investment properties and property plant and equipment - The fair value of investment properties and property plant and equipment are reviewed regularly by management with reference to independent property valuations and market conditions existing at half yearly basis.
+The independent valuers are independent appraisers with a recognised and relevant professional qualification and with recent experience in the location and category of the investment property begulations require disclosures relating to net assets at fair value and total returns at fair value (Refer Statement of net assets at fair value and Statement of total returns at fair value for details).